From technological advances to global trends, here’s how to steadily recover from the pandemic.

 Effectively recovering from this collective trauma involves having successful means of communication at every level.
 For example, the latest Worldcom Confidence Index results discovered that confidence in tech use rose 6%, and trust in becoming purpose-driven increased to 3.01%.
 On the other hand, hybrid and flexible working confidence declined by around 3.45%, and media confidence decreased by 2.24%.

 Leaders’ confidence has been growing exponentially in two areas: tech and employee retention.
 Worldcom states that: changes in confidence since November suggest that a ‘progressive’ shift may be underway.
 For example, trust in technology to collaborate and innovate has surged by 6% since November, and confidence in artificial intelligence (AI) has increased by 1.6% in the same period, which means that leaders are adopting technology as a business solution to meet customer expectations.

-The sharp decline of 2.7% in employee retention since November, suggests that leaders might see tech instead of people as the future of success.
+Since November, the sharp decline of 2.7% in employee retention suggests that leaders might see tech instead of people as the future of success.
 However, said leaders see being purpose-driven as another progressive reaction to a crisis.
 The topic has increased in confidence by 3.01% since November.
 The numbers suggest that leaders might focus on keeping only employees who believe in the organization’s purpose and new operating ways.

 Hybrid and flexible working plus media practices

 Hybrid and flexible remote working has been declining by 3.45% since November.
 The pandemic has forced many organizations to shift to a more flexible approach; however, leaders do not feel this new way of working is effective.
 The role and impact of media have also declined by 2.24% since November.